HaaLeo/digital-manufacturing-platform/README.md

 npm start
 ```

-The application is now running at: `http://localhost:4200`
+NOTE: The application is now running at: http://localhost:4200
+We are using the single BigchainDB node running at the fortiss network at the following IP and port: http://78.47.44.213:8209

 ### 6. Generate a REST server